np-aosullivan/genkit-github-agent/README.md

 # GitHub Genkit Agent

-This is a sample project demonstrating how to build a simple AI agent using [Genkit](https://firebase.google.com/docs/genkit).
-The agent connects to the GitHub API to retrieve information about a user's repositories based on natural language prompts.
+This is project demonstrating a simple AI agent using [Genkit](https://firebase.google.com/docs/genkit).
+The agent connects to the GitHub API to complete GitHub related queries given by the user.
+This model also uses Genkit's Chat API to support a conversational style of interaction.

+Currently this agent can:
+- List your repositories
+- Create a new repository

 ## Features